Ultimate 20

-The design was built in the United States starting in 1994 in California by Moore Sailboats, which built the first 35 boats.
+The Ultimate 20 is a one design keelboat built in the United States starting in 1994 in California by Moore Sailboats, which built the first 35 boats.
 Santa Cruz Yachts then built about 20 more, before production was assumed by Ultimate Sailboats until it went bankrupt.
 The class association then bought the molds and had the design built by Abbott Boats in Canada.
 After Abbott's plant was destroyed by fire in 2006, production was passed to Columbia Yachts, but few boats were completed.
-It was last constructed by W. D. Schock Corp, starting in the 2010s, but it is now out of production.
+It was last constructed by W. D. Schock Corp, starting in the 2010s.

-Design

-The boat was conceived by Hobie Cat champion sailor Jeff Canepa in the late 1980s.
+Designed by Jim Antrim and Jeff Canepa The boat was conceived by Hobie Cat champion sailor Jeff Canepa in the late 1980s.
 He was interested in the work done by Doug Hemphill, the designer of the Hotfoot 20 and Hotfoot 27 sailboats and especially his desire to add a bowsprit and asymmetrical spinnaker to the Hotfoot 20.
 Canepa ended up buying the Hotfoot 20 molds at a sheriff's auction.
 In 1993 he formed Ultimate Sailboats and started to work on an evolved design.
 Ron Moore of Moore Sailboats built a prototype from the Hotfoot molds and it was taken on a racing tour by John McWaid, where he gathered feedback.
 Next naval architect Jim Antrim was enlisted to do an overhaul of the original Hotfoot 20 design.
 The boat was lengthened and the freeboard, mast height and beam increased.
 Swept spreaders and a jib roller furler were incorporated, the sail area increased, along with a redesigned keel.
 The coach house and deck were also redesigned.

-The Ultimate 20 is a racing keelboat, built predominantly of vinylester and polyester fiberglass with a 0.375 in core of Baltek balsa.
-It has a fractional sloop rig with a deck-mounted retractable bowsprit, a raked stem, an open reverse transom, a transom-hung rudder controlled by a tiller and a lifting keel with a weighted bulb.
+It is built predominantly of vinylester and polyester fiberglass with a 0.375 in core of Baltek balsa, a raked stem, an open reverse transom, a transom-hung rudder controlled by a tiller and a lifting keel with a weighted bulb.
 The rudder is made from carbon fiber and fiberglass, with wooden reinforcement.
 The keel is raised and lowered by a winch.
-It displaces 1100 lb and carries 450 lb of ballast.

-The boat has a draft of 5.00 ft with the keel extended and 0.67 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.
+The boat has a draft of 5.00 ft with the keel extended and 0.67 ft with it retracted.

-The boat is normally fitted with a small outboard motor for docking and maneuvering.

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and a two straight settees in the main cabin.
+It has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and a two straight settees in the main cabin.

-For sailing downwind the design may be equipped with an asymmetrical spinnaker flown from the bowsprit.
+It has a fractional sloop and may be equipped with an asymmetrical spinnaker flown from the deck-mounted retractable bowsprit.